 He added that the tree could be more than 50m tall, with its girth measuring nine metres and the lowest branch hanging about 35m from the ground.

-It used to be called a milk tree because it exuded white latex, he added.
+because it exuded white latex, he

 Pindar, 41, said a multitude of trees were covered in the book.